uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 <a href="figures/multiple-businesses-retrieve-itsa-eops-statement.svg" target="blank">Open the retrieve Income Tax (Self Assessment) End of Period Statement obligations diagram in a new tab.</a>

 <a href="figures/multiple-businesses-retrieve-income-tax-crystallisation-obligations.svg" target="blank"><img src="figures/multiple-businesses-retrieve-income-tax-crystallisation-obligations.svg" alt="multiple businesses diagram" style="width:720px;" /></a>
-<a href="figures/multiple-businesses-retrieve-income-tax-crystallisation-obligations.svg" target="blank">Open the retrieve Income Tax (Self Assessment) crystallisation obligations diagram in a new tab.</a>
+<a href="figures/multiple-businesses-retrieve-income-tax-crystallisation-obligations.svg" target="blank">Open the retrieve Income Tax (Self Assessment) final declaration obligations diagram in a new tab.</a>

 The List Loss Claims endpoint has been extended to include a sequence number that shows the order in which loss claims will be used.